 Myofunctional therapy is a new and growing field.
-The definition of myofunctional is “therapy of malocclusion and other dental and speech disorders utilizing muscular exercises of tongue and lips.”2
+The definition of myofunctional is "an exercise training program for the muscles around your face, mouth, and tongue."2

 The definition doesn’t directly mention sleep apnea treatment.
 Obstructive sleep apnea is caused by obstruction of the airway by the tongue falling back.
 It would stand to reason that strengthening and toning the muscles of the tongue would reduce the amount the tongue blocked the airway.
 I was willing to continue treatment to find out.

 Going to see Kaitlyn for the first time, I wanted to see if myofunctional therapy could help with my sleep apnea.
 After the full evaluation, it turns out my tongue sits low and forward in my mouth, a common position for habitual mouth breathers.
 I have been in the habit of mouth breathing for most of my life.

 Indeed, when I was fitted for my CPAP, the technician asked if I breathed through my mouth or nose.
 I have since learned that nasal breathing during sleep can be much better for you than mouth breathing.3

 I had already begun making the switch from habitual mouth breathing to nasal breathing when I first saw Kaitlyn for myofunctional therapy.
 She explained that the natural resting place for the tongue is gently suctioned to the roof of the mouth.

 In order to encourage my tongue to rest there, we had work to do to strengthen the musculature in my tongue.